AI-based Learning for Physical Simulation

 Importance of Intelligibility

 In particular, the latter feature promotes understanding, a fundamental driver for scientific and technical progress.
-It possibly allows for a rigorous investigation of the reliability of the models and the safety of the systems based on those models.
+It possibly allows for rigorous investigation into the reliability of the models and the safety of the systems based on those models.

 Proposed Hybrid Approach

-To overcome these limitations, I propose a hybrid approach that originally combines ML methods and equation-based modeling to significantly improve generalization in small-data scenarios, while guaranteeing the intelligibility of the physical models through the use of symbolic representations.
+To overcome these limitations, I propose a hybrid approach that originally combines ML methods and equation-based modeling to significantly improve generalization in small-data scenarios.
+This approach guarantees the intelligibility of the physical models through the use of symbolic representations.

 Methodology